 We wanted to get an early start the next morning, as we had a 65+ mile run to Beaufort (Beau-fort), as in “Beautiful”), but there was a good fog hanging around after all of the rain the day and night before.
 We sat tight until 8:00 am when the Wappoo Creek Bridge appeared through the fog!
 We were able to leave the dock at 8:30 am.

 Immediately after passing under the Wappoo Creek Bridge, we heard shouting.
 A lot of it.
-Having just left the marina, Nancy was still busy on the deck putting lines and fenders away.
+Having just left the marina, Nancy was still busy on the deck storing the lines and fenders.
 When she looked up at the bridge, she saw that it was lined with emergency vehicles with lights flashing, and there were rescue workers shouting and signaling for us to turn around.
 There was something in the water.
 Unfortunately, someone had jumped off of the bridge.
 We were able to reach him within minutes.
 He was conscious, and willingly took hold of the life ring Nancy threw to him.
 We were able to pull him around to the back of the boat, where Rob got a good hold on him from the swim platform, but his lower body mobility was limited and we couldn’t get him up on the platform.
 Fortunately, the Coast Guard arrived within 5 minutes.
 We can not say enough about the amazing crew that came to rescue this man.
-They were kind, calm and extraordinarily professional, with the man in the water and with us.
+They were kind, calm and extraordinarily professional, both with the man in the water and with us.
 Our hearts were racing, but we’re happy that we were there to help, and to know that all of the reading and training stuck with us.
 We knew what to do and stayed calm.

 Wapoo Creek Bridge, and our life ring with blood stains